2026 Summer Arts Program for Teens Ages 12-17*

 ● Payment is required upon registration to reserve the space.
 Sign up for 1 or all weeks.

-● Summer Arts Program is designed for tweens and teens between 11-17 years (18 years old if still a high school student in 2025-2026 academic year.
+● Summer Arts Program is designed for tweens and teens between 12-17 years (Mature 11 years olds and18 years old if still a high school student in 2026-2027 academic year.

 ● Each week is different, so be sure to register for multiple weeks throughout the summer for an immersive art experience!